pyrmont/articles.inqk.net/_posts/2018-02-22-beatsx-paean.md

 tags: []
 ---

+**_In August 2018, my BeatsX earphones refused to turn on.
+As noted in the original article, I'd had issues with the battery previously and I decided to take the opportunity to try out the AirPods.
+While there are features of the BeatsX I miss, I've found the AirPods do not suffer the same issues as the BeatsX and would recommend them to anyone looking for wireless earphones._**

 Sometimes it can feel lonely being the owner of a pair of BeatsX earphones.[^1] AirPods are _Apple_’s wireless earphones.
 BeatsX are _Beats_…’s.[^2]

 And so while it’s common to hear tech enthusiasts—particularly those who use Apple products—sing the praises of AirPods, I can’t recall hearing anyone talking up BeatsX.
 That’s a shame because the BeatsX earphones not only do almost everything the AirPods do, they have a few features that arguably make them a superior product.